 Negative vs positive gearing is a common discussion among property investors.
-Discussions that revolve around gearing are fixated towards which approach is optimal for an investor.
+Discussions that revolve around gearing are fixated on which approach is optimal for an investor.
 Should an investor tailor their investing approach to suit one or the other?
 The following will be discussed.

 What is gearing?